More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 2. Choose your color (Red or Black) and difficulty level

-3. Click or drag a piece to see legal moves highlighted
+3. Tap a piece on mobile (or drag on desktop) to see legal moves highlighted

 4. Move pieces to capture opponents and control the board